Compare IPTV Subscription Plans

 What Freely actually is (and the BBC/ITV/Ch4/Ch5 backbone) #

-Freely is a free-to-use TV platform built around a unified live-and-on-demand guide, jointly owned and operated by the four UK public-service broadcasters: BBC, ITV, Channel 4 and Channel 5.
+Any honest Freely honest verdict starts here: Freely is a free-to-use TV platform built around a unified live-and-on-demand guide, jointly owned and operated by the four UK public-service broadcasters: BBC, ITV, Channel 4 and Channel 5.
 It launched in 2024 on a small set of compatible TVs and has since rolled out across additional brands.
 The defining technical decision is that Freely delivers live broadcast over IP — over your home broadband — rather than via a roof aerial pulling DVB-T signal.
+You can read the platform's own positioning on Freely's official site, where the joint-broadcaster framing is laid out for prospective buyers.

 The point of the joint backbone is that the four broadcasters could agree on a single guide rather than each defending a separate app.
 So when you scroll through Freely's EPG, BBC One, ITV1, Channel 4 and Channel 5 sit alongside their digital siblings (BBC Two, ITV2/3/4, Film4, More4, 5USA and the rest), and each programme tile shows whether you can play it live or jump straight into the catch-up version.
 Press play and the right player — iPlayer, ITVX, Channel 4 or My5 — handles delivery underneath without you ever leaving the unified guide.